Transitional Conditional Independence: Introduction

-Transitional conditional independence will imply the usual notion of conditional independence for random variables (via the corner case where $\Tcal=\{\ast\}$, the one-point space), but also the other notions of extended conditional independence, see \cite{CD17,RERS17,FM20}.
+Transitional conditional independence will imply the usual notion of conditional independence for random variables (via the corner case where $\Tcal=\{\ast\}$, the one-point space), and also the two notions of extended conditional independence whose definitions we reproduce, see \cite{CD17} and \cite{FM20}.
+For the symmetric proposals of \cite{RERS17, Cho17, Fri20} we do not prove an implication; we compare formally, through the symmetrization $\Indep^\lor$, see \Cref{sec:main:comparison:sym}.

 Transitional conditional independence can express the statistical concepts of ancillary, sufficient and adequate statistic, see \cite{Fis22,Fis25}, $S(X)$ for statistical model $\Pk(W|\Theta)$ and transitional random variables $X$ (and $Y$) via: \begin{enumerate} \item Ancillarity: $\displaystyle S(X) \Indep_{\Pk(W|\Theta)} \Theta.$ \item Sufficiency: $\displaystyle X \Indep_{\Pk(W|\Theta)} \Theta \given S(X).$ \item Adequacy: $\displaystyle X\Indep_{\Pk(W|\Theta)} \Theta,Y \given S(X).$ \end{enumerate}